astronomer/orbiter/docs/index.md

     _If you don't see your tool listed in [Supported Origins](./origins), [contact us](https://www.astronomer.io/contact/) for services to create translations, create an [issue](https://github.com/astronomer/orbiter-community-translations/issues/new/)
-    in our `orbiter-community-translations` repository write a `TranslationRuleset` and submit a [pull request](https://github.com/astronomer/orbiter-community-translations/pulls/)
+    in the [`orbiter-community-translations`](https://github.com/astronomer/orbiter-community-translations) repository, or write a `TranslationRuleset` and submit a
+    [pull request](https://github.com/astronomer/orbiter-community-translations/pulls/)
     to share your translations with the community._